10 Great Examples of Brand Voice

 7. Harley-Davidson

-Motorbike manufacturer Harley-Davidson had a lot of time to perfect its branding since the company’s humble origins in 1903.
+Motorbike manufacturer Harley-Davidson has had a lot of time to perfect its branding since the company’s humble origins in 1903.

 The Harley-Davidson brand is synonymous with rebellion, adventure, and biker culture worldwide, and its brand voice capitalizes on these qualities.